Texas 6-week abortion ban takes effect, with high court mum

 Abortion opponents who wrote the law also made it difficult to challenge the law in court, in part because it’s hard to know whom to sue.

+Twenty-seven women were still in the waiting room after 10 p.m. at one clinic, leaving doctors crying and scrambling over whether they would see all of them in time, she said.
+The last abortion at one of her clinics finished at 11:56 p.m. in Fort Worth, where Hagstrom Miller said anti-abortion activists outside shined bright lights in the parking lot after dark looking for wrongdoing, and twice called police.

+“This morning I woke up feeling deep sadness.
+I’m worried.
+I’m numb,” she said.

-Texas has long had some of the nation’s toughest abortion restrictions, including a sweeping law passed in 2013 that the Supreme Court eventually struck down but not before more than half of the state’s 40-plus abortion clinics closed.
+Texas has long had some of the nation’s toughest abortion restrictions, including a sweeping law passed in 2013.
+The Supreme Court eventually struck down that law, but not before more than half of the state’s 40-plus clinics closed.

 Lawmakers also are moving forward in an ongoing special session in Texas with proposed new restrictions on medication abortion, a method using pills that accounts for roughly 40% of abortions in the U.S.